JunaidQadirB/branch/README.md

 - Change to the `your-theme-name` directory
 - Remove the `.git` directory and run `git init` to initialize your own git repo
-- Open Up `style.css` and modify theme name and other details to your liking
+- Open up `style.css` and modify theme name and other details to your liking
 - Edit `grunt/open.js` and replace `http://localhost` to match your WordpPress installation URL.
 - Make sure you have `nodejs` installed and run